tensorflow/docs/site/en/community/contribute/community.md

 # Contribute to the TensorFlow community

-An open source project isn't just about the code, it's also about the community of users, developers, writers, researchers, and other contributors.
+An open source project isn't just about the code; it's also about the community of users, developers, writers, researchers, and other contributors.
 You can help grow and support this community.

 Please read the TensorFlow [Code and Collaboration governance](https://github.com/tensorflow/community/blob/master/governance/code-and-collaboration.md).